jxltom/scrapymon/README.md

 ## Getting Started

+### Environment Variables

-- Following environment variables have to be set for using Flask-Mail
+Following environment variables have to be set for using Flask-Mail

 - MAIL_SERVER
 - MAIL_PORT
 - MAIL_USE_TLS.
 Note this is a string which has value True or False.
 - MAIL_USE_SSL.
 Note this is a string which has value True or False.
 - MAIL_USERNAME
 - MAIL_PASSWORD
 - MAIL_DEFAULT_SENDER

-- Following environment variables have to be set for using Celery
+Following environment variables have to be set for using Celery

 - BROKER_URL
 - RESULT_BACKEND

-- Following environment variable can be set for using different database with ```sqlite:///:memory:```
+Following environment variable can be set for using database other than ```sqlite:///:memory:```

 - SQLALCHEMY_DATABASE_URI

 ## TODO